 Hidden Horizontal: Cornices in Art and Architecture - ETH Zürich, Switzerland

 25 August to 14 November 2021

 This exhibition on the cornice, one of the most ubiquitous but under-discussed architectural features, included a 1796 drawing by Joseph Michael Gandy of an entablature at the Temple of Jupiter Tonans, Rome, from the RIBA Collections.

-British Baroque: Power and Illusion, Tate Britain, London
+British Baroque: Power and Illusion - Tate Britain, London

-4 February to 19 April 2020 - CLOSED
+February to April 2020

-If you were lucky enough to catch this exhibition before it unfortunately closed early due to the pandemic, you'll have glimpsed two works from the RIBA Collections among pieces by the leading artists of the day.
+If you were lucky enough to catch this exhibition before it, unfortunately, closed early due to the pandemic, you'll have glimpsed two works from the RIBA Collections among pieces by the leading artists of the day.
 This Tate Britain show explored the magnificence of art and architecture as an expression of status and influence during the later 17th century.
 From our collections, a 1600s sketch by James Thornhill for an Italian style staircase decorative scheme is on display alongside arguably the most important surviving 17th century English architectural model for a country house: Nicholas Hawksmoor's Easton Neston in Northamptonshire.

-17 October 2020 - 27 February 2021
+October 2020 to February 2021